-A creeping marsh plant, bacopa (also known as brahmi in Sanskrit) is all kinds of good for your brain.
+A creeping marsh plant, bacopa (brahmi in Sanskrit) is all kinds of good for your brain.
 It is also an adaptogen – which means it helps your body cope with both physical and mental stress.

 The leaves are especially valuable with their arsenal of health-promoting compounds.
 Here’s a quick look: